souvikr/NLP_Assignment/poc_plan.md

 #### **Day 1: Define Scope and Prepare Data**
 - **Data Selection:**
-  - Extract a representative subset (~1GB) of data from the SQL database.
+  - Extract ~1GB of diverse data from the SQL database.
-  - Ensure the chunk includes varied data types (text, numerical, time-series).
+  - Focus on data that showcases RAG's benefits: textual descriptions, numerical values, and time-series data.
 - **Data Preprocessing:**
-  - Clean and standardize data.
-  - Define RAG thresholds for demonstration (e.g., numeric ranges or conditions).
+  - Normalize text fields (e.g., remove unnecessary punctuation, unify formats).
+  - Index key fields (e.g., stock symbols, dates) for efficient retrieval.

 ---

 #### **Day 2-3: Environment Setup**
-- **Set Up Azure Services:**
+- **Azure Infrastructure:**
-  - Provision Azure SQL for hosting the chunk of reference data.
+  - Provision Azure SQL for hosting the data.
+  - Set up Azure Cognitive Search or Elasticsearch to create an index for the reference data to enhance RAG.
-  - Deploy Azure App Service or Azure Functions for hosting the chatbot.
+  - Deploy Azure App Service for the chatbot backend.
 - **Development Environment:**
-  - Install required libraries: LangChain, SQLAlchemy, FastAPI (for API endpoint), OpenAI/Hugging Face SDKs.
+  - Install key libraries: LangChain, SQLAlchemy, Azure SDKs, OpenAI/Hugging Face SDKs.
-  - Set up version control in Azure Repos with a simple branching strategy (e.g., dev and main branches).
+  - Set up version control in Azure Repos.

 ---

 #### **Day 4-6: Build Backend Logic**
+- **Retrieval Pipeline:**
+  - Use **Azure Cognitive Search** (or equivalent) to index and retrieve documents or records relevant to user queries.
+  - Design retrieval logic for:
+    - Filtering results based on query metadata (e.g., time range, stock symbol).
+    - Ranking and returning top-k results.
 - **Database API:**
-  - Develop a simple API layer using SQLAlchemy to query the SQL database.
+  - Develop APIs to fetch specific records or metadata directly from the SQL database when needed.
-  - Create basic endpoints for common queries (e.g., `get_record`, `search_records`).
-- **LangChain Integration:**
+- **RAG Integration:**
+  - Implement RAG in LangChain:
+    - First, use retrieval results as input context for the LLM.
-  - Use LangChain to connect the LLM with the database API.
+    - Augment LLM responses with retrieved factual data.
-  - Implement prompt templates for converting user queries into SQL queries.
-  - Handle natural language query refinement through LangChain's conversational memory.

 ---

 #### **Day 7-9: Implement Chatbot Logic**
-- **LLM Integration:**
+- **LLM Selection and Integration:**
-  - Choose an LLM:
-    - **OpenAI GPT-3.5/4:** Excellent out-of-the-box performance, minimal setup.
-    - **Hugging Face LLaMA-2 or GPT-NeoX:** Fine-tunable, great for local hosting.
+  - Use LangChain's **RetrievalQA Chain** or **ConversationalRetrievalChain**:
+    - Connect the retriever (Azure Cognitive Search) to the LLM (e.g., OpenAI GPT-3.5/4 or Hugging Face models like LLaMA-2).
+    - Configure prompts to incorporate retrieved context effectively.
-  - Fine-tune (optional, if using Hugging Face models) with 50-100 sample queries and responses from your data.
+  - Fine-tune (optional, for Hugging Face models) on a small set of domain-specific data for improved query understanding.
-- **Response Generation:**
+- **Context Handling:**
-  - Implement logic to:
+  - Implement LangChain memory for multi-turn conversations.
-    - Retrieve relevant records.
-    - Annotate results with RAG status based on predefined rules.
-    - Generate a natural language response.
-- **Testing:**
-  - Test chatbot with sample queries to ensure accuracy and coherence.
+  - Ensure retrieved documents provide enough context to generate accurate and concise answers.

 ---

 #### **Day 10-11: Frontend Development**
 - **Interface Design:**
-  - Develop a simple frontend using Streamlit (quick deployment) or a minimal React/HTML page.
+  - Create a simple UI using Streamlit for quick deployment or React for scalability.
+  - Features:
+    - Input box for natural language queries.
+    - Display of chatbot responses with referenced retrievals (highlighted for transparency).
 - **User Interaction:**
-  - Allow users to type queries and view responses with highlighted RAG status.
-  - Ensure clarity in responses with tables or text formats.
+  - Enable users to review the retrieved context alongside LLM-generated responses.

 ---

 #### **Day 12-13: Azure Deployment**
 - **Backend Deployment:**
-  - Deploy the chatbot logic and database API on Azure App Service or Azure Functions.
+  - Deploy the RAG pipeline and chatbot logic on Azure App Service.
 - **Frontend Deployment:**
-  - Host the chatbot interface on Azure Static Web Apps or integrate with the backend app.
+  - Host the interface on Azure Static Web Apps or integrate with the backend.
-- **Configuration:**
+- **Security and Configuration:**
-  - Set up environment variables for API keys and database connections.
+  - Set up environment variables for API keys and database credentials.
-  - Optimize chatbot and API timeouts to ensure responses within 60 seconds.
+  - Ensure RAG retriever and LLM latency are within acceptable limits for a 60-second response time.

 ---

-#### **Day 14: Testing and Feedback**
+#### **Day 14: Testing and Validation**
-- Conduct end-to-end testing for:
-  - Query accuracy.
+- **Testing Scenarios:**
-  - RAG logic implementation.
+  - Ensure accuracy of retrieved context and LLM responses for sample queries.
-  - Latency and error handling.
+  - Test multi-turn conversations and complex queries.
+  - Simulate scenarios where retrievals are missing or incomplete to check fallback responses.
+- **Performance Testing:**
-- Gather feedback from internal stakeholders to refine the chatbot.
+  - Measure latency from retrieval to response generation.
+  - Ensure scalability of retrieval queries under concurrent requests.

 ---

-#### **Day 15: Presentation and Handover**
+#### **Day 15: Demo and Handover**
-- Prepare a demo showcasing:
-  - Chatbot features (query handling, RAG system).
+- **Demonstration:**
+  - Show the chatbot's ability to:
-  - Technical architecture and deployment details.
+    - Retrieve accurate and relevant context.
+    - Generate natural language responses with supporting references.
+  - Highlight RAG's ability to ensure accuracy and reduce hallucinations.
+- **Handover:**
-- Handover documentation covering:
+  - Provide documentation covering:
+    - RAG pipeline architecture.
-  - Codebase structure.
+    - LangChain configuration.
-  - Steps to scale beyond PoC.
+    - Steps for scaling beyond the PoC.

 ---

 ### **LLM Selection**
-- **Recommended for PoC:**
+- **Recommended for RAG:**
-  - **OpenAI GPT-3.5/4 (API-based):**
-    - Pros: Best for quick deployment, high-quality results, no need for fine-tuning.
+  - **OpenAI GPT-3.5/4:** Best for quick development; no fine-tuning needed.
-    - Cons: Cost scales with usage; dependency on OpenAI servers.
-  - **Hugging Face LLaMA-2 (local hosting):**
-    - Pros: Open-source, can be fine-tuned; reduces dependency on external APIs.
-    - Cons: Requires more setup and infrastructure; might need fine-tuning for domain-specific data.

-**Conclusion:** If ease of development is your top priority, go with **OpenAI GPT-3.5/4**.
-Fine-tune **LLaMA-2** if you want more control or to demonstrate customization.

-Let me know if you need code templates or help setting up LangChain!
+  - **Hugging Face LLaMA-2 or GPT-NeoX:** If on-premise hosting is preferred, fine-tune a base model for better performance on your dataset.

+---

+Would you like sample code for setting up LangChain with RAG or guidance on Azure Cognitive Search?